lr5369/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-By Day of the week:
+Group by Day of the week:

 ```r